Fresno State vs. Boise State NCAA Football Odds, Plays and Insights | November 6, 2021

 - Fresno State and its opponents have gone over the current 58.5-point total in four of nine games this season.

-- The combined points per game average of the two teams, 64.3, is 5.8 points greater than Saturday's over/under.
+- Saturday's total is 5.8 points lower than the two team's combined 64.3 points per game average.

-- This contest's total is 15.9 points more than the 42.6 these two squads combine to surrender per game this season.
+- The 42.6 combined points per game that these two squads have allowed this season are 15.9 fewer than the 58.5 total in this contest.

-- The average total in Bulldogs games this season is 59.3, 0.8 points more than Saturday's over/under of 58.5.
+- Bulldogs games this season feature an average total of 59.3 points, a number 0.8 points higher than Saturday's over/under.

-- The 58.5-point total for this game is 0.8 points below the 59.3 points per game average total in Broncos games this season.
+- In 2021, games involving the Broncos have averaged a total of 59.3 points, 0.8 more than the set total in this contest.

 Fresno State Stats and Trends

-- Fresno State has hit the over in 55.6% of its opportunities this year (five times over nine games with a set point total).
+- Fresno State has hit the over in 55.6% of its opportunities this year (five times in nine games with a set point total).

-- Fresno State is 5-3 against the spread and 6-2 overall this season when the team notches more than 21.8 points.
+- Fresno State is 5-3 against the spread and 6-2 overall in games when it puts up more than 21.8 points.

-- When Fresno State churns out over 404.1 yards, the team is 4-3 against the spread and 6-1 overall.
+- In games that Fresno State amasses more than 404.1 yards, the team is 4-3 against the spread and 6-1 overall.

-- The Bulldogs have 17 giveaways this season, while the Broncos have 17 takeaways .
+- This year, the Bulldogs have turned the ball over 17 times, while the Broncos have forced 17.

 - Find the latest spread and moneyline odds for Fresno State at SISportsbook.